Today I’d like to talk about Donation Forms that Increase Giving.

 - Include employer match information.

-- Give an option for the donor to be contacted about planned giving.
+- Give an the donor the option to be contacted about planned giving.

 If you need help with your donation form or direct mail package, contact me.
 I’ll be glad to offer you a FREE 30-minute consultation.
 Email me, I’ll be glad to help.